BroccoliFever/CS3750_Portfolio/README.md

 * An authentication app that salts and hashes users passwords
 * The beginnings of a online speed card game using sockets

-## Tic-Tac-Toe
+## Tic-Tac-Toe Game Project
-This web application showcases a classic game of Tic-Tac-Toe, offering an interactive and engaging experience for players.
-Built using React, the app provides a user-friendly interface where two players can take turns placing their respective symbols ("X" and "O") on a 3x3 grid.
-The app includes intelligent game mechanics that automatically determine the winner based on the established game rules, as well as detect ties.

-Each move updates the game status, indicating the current player's turn or announcing the winner when the game concludes.
-The implementation ensures that squares are clickable only if they are not already occupied and the game is ongoing.

-Whether you're reliving the nostalgia of the traditional game or enjoying friendly competitions with friends and family, this Tic-Tac-Toe app offers an accessible and entertaining way to play.
+The Tic-Tac-Toe game project provides an interactive web-based version of the well-known Tic-Tac-Toe game.
+Players take turns marking empty cells on a 3x3 grid with their respective symbols, "X" and "O." The goal is to be the first to form a horizontal, vertical, or diagonal line of three of their symbols.

+The core component of the project is the `Board` React component, which renders the game board and handles player interactions.
+The game status, including the current player's turn and game outcome, is displayed dynamically on the interface.

+### Technologies Used

+- **React**: The user interface and interactive components are developed using React, a JavaScript library for building user interfaces.

+- **JavaScript**: The game logic, including turn management, win detection, and user interactions, is implemented using JavaScript.

+- **CSS**: Styling and layout for the game board and user interface are applied using CSS (Cascading Style Sheets).

+### Technical Challenges

+- **Game Logic**: Implementing the core game logic, such as determining a win condition and detecting a tie, required careful consideration of the possible winning combinations.

+- **Component Interactions**: Ensuring seamless interaction between components, such as updating the game state on square clicks and managing player turns, was crucial for a smooth gameplay experience.

+- **Dynamic Status Updates**: Dynamically updating and displaying the game status, including the current player and game outcome, while ensuring a responsive and user-friendly interface was a significant challenge to tackle at the beginning with limited MERN experience.

 ## Connect Four Game

 This project is a web-based implementation of the classic Connect Four game, built using the MERN (MongoDB, Express.js, React, and Node.js) stack.
 This builds upon the front-end worked on for the Tic-Tac-Toe app and adds the full MERN stack to include access to a DB to store records.

 The Connect Four game project provides an interactive and engaging experience of the popular Connect Four game.
 Players take turns dropping colored discs into a vertically suspended grid.
 The goal is to form a line of four discs of the same color horizontally, vertically, or diagonally before the opponent does.
 The game's web-based interface allows players to make their moves by clicking on the desired column in the game grid.

-Here are the key features:
+### Technologies Used

+- **React**: The front-end user interface is built using React, a popular JavaScript library for building user interfaces.
+It enables dynamic rendering and efficient updates based on the game state.

+- **Express.js**: The back-end server is developed using Express.js, a fast and minimalist web application framework for Node.js.
+Express.js is used to define API routes and handle HTTP requests.

+- **MongoDB**: The game records are stored in a MongoDB database.
+MongoDB is a NoSQL database that provides a flexible and scalable solution for storing and managing data.

+- **Node.js**: The backend server runs on Node.js, a runtime environment that allows developers to execute JavaScript on the server side.

+- **React Router**: React Router is used for client-side routing, allowing users to navigate between different components of the application without a full page reload.

+### Technical Challenges

 - **Game Logic**: Implementing the game logic to determine winners based on horizontal, vertical, and diagonal connections required careful consideration and testing.
+The simulation of gravity was especially difficult, but was solved with a simple for loop.
 The game.js component efficiently manages the state and flow of the game.

 - **Dynamic Styling**: Styling the game board to reflect player moves and provide visual feedback posed a challenge.
 The use of dynamic styling in the Square component was essential to achieve this.

 - **Data Management**: Managing game records, including creating, fetching, updating, and deleting records, required setting up API routes and integrating them with the front end.

 ## User Registration and Password Salting Application